tomcoolnl2/tomtom-assessment/README.md

 ## Local setup for the frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+It is used as a representation of the generated data/outcome from the beackend.\
+Interaction with the map so far has been disabled to avoid confusion ;)

+- light blue markers are solitairy features
+- dark blue means it is withing a clster
+Forgive me that I couldn't make it clearer.

 - Move into the `frontend` directory
 - Run `npm install` inside this folder.